shosuke-13/Japan-Bivariate-Choroplethmaps/README.md

 ## Japan Bivariate Choropleth Maps
 This project provides samples and source code examples of a bivariate choropleth map created using National Land Numerical Information.
 A bivariate choropleth map is an effective technique for visualizing two different variables (bivariate) on geographic space.

-↓Open-source GIS data(polygon) of (Ministry of Land, Infrastructure, Transport and Tourism : MLIT) https://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N03-v3_1.html
+↓Open-source GIS data(polygon) of MLIT(Ministry of Land, Infrastructure, Transport and Tourism) https://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N03-v3_1.html